Skip to main content

 The most well-documented long-term consequence of AI use is its effect on the skeletal system.
 Estrogen is a primary gatekeeper of bone homeostasis.
 It modulates the lifespan of both osteoclasts (cells that break down bone) and osteoblasts (cells that build bone).
 A healthy level of estrogen restrains osteoclast activity, preventing excessive bone resorption.

 When AI therapy drastically reduces estrogen, this braking mechanism is released.
-Osteoclasts can become more active, leading to a net loss of (BMD).
+Osteoclasts can become more active, leading to a net loss of bone mineral density (BMD).
 Over years, this can progress to osteopenia or osteoporosis, increasing the risk of fractures.
 This is not a hypothetical risk; studies in men have shown significant decreases in lumbar spine BMD after just six months of AI therapy.

 Sustained estrogen suppression directly correlates with a decline in bone mineral density and an increase in joint-related symptoms.